 Onsight have over 25 years’ experience, and have supplied equipment and services for production companies like 20th Century Fox, Millennium Films, BBC Comedy, Sky, The Mill, Nick Broomfield, and countless others.

-The partnership will include sponsorship of the Best Cinematography Award at this year’s graduation ceremony, with the winner receiving a week’s camera rental from Onsight.
+The partnership will include sponsorship of the Best Filmmaker Award at this year’s graduation ceremony, with the winner receiving a week’s camera rental from Onsight.

 The company will also offer internships at their facility in Shepperton Studios, workshops with our Cinematography specialism students, and equipment discounts for students.